 In addition to exhibiting at major German trade fairs, advertising plays a central role in most companies’ broad-based marketing programs.
 Regulation of advertising in Germany is a mix between basic rules and voluntary guidelines developed by the major industry associations.
 The “Law Against Unfair Competition” established legal rules at the beginning of the 20th Century.
 Although it has been modified over time, this law continues to be valid today.
 The law allows suits to be brought if advertising "violates accepted mores."

 Many advertising practices that are common in the United States, such as offering premiums, are not allowed in Germany.
 Any planned advertising campaigns should be discussed with a potential business partner or an advertising agency in Germany.
-Following is the address of the German association of advertising agencies:
+The German association of advertising agencies can be found online.

-The EU’s Audiovisual Media Services Directive lays down legislation on broadcasting activities allowed within the EU.
-Since 2009, the rules allowing for U.S.-style product placement on television and the three-hour/day maximum of advertising have been lifted.
+The EU’s Audiovisual Media Services Directive (AMSD) lays down legislation on broadcasting activities allowed within the EU.
+Since 2009, the rules allowing for U.S.-style product placement on television and the three-hour/day maximum of advertising has been lifted.
 However, a 12-minute/hour maximum remains.
-Child programming is subject to a code of conduct that includes a limit of junk food advertising to children.
+The AMSD is currently under revision.
+The European Commission is aiming to extend the scope of the Directive to video-sharing platforms which tag and organize the content.
+The Commission is also aiming to provide more flexibility about the 12-minute/hour maximum restriction.
+Children’s programming is subject to a code of conduct that includes a limit on junk food advertising to children.
 Following the adoption of the 1999 Council Directive on the Sale of Consumer Goods and Associated Guarantees, product specifications, as laid down in advertising, are considered as legally binding on the seller.
-This Directive has incorporated into the Consumer Rights Directive mentioned above.
-For more information on the sale of consumer goods and associated guarantees see the legal warranties and after sales service section below.

 The EU adopted Directive 2005/29/EC concerning fair business practices in a further attempt to tighten consumer protection rules.
 These rules outlaw several aggressive or deceptive marketing practices such as pyramid schemes, "liquidation sales" when a shop is not closing down, and artificially high prices as the basis for discounts in addition to other potentially misleading advertising practices.
 Certain rules on advertising to children are also set out.